What is Parks, Recreation and Tourism Management?

 Our Parks, Recreation and Tourism Management program is accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
-The Program Management concentration is also accredited by the National Recreation and Park Association (NRPA).

 - Parks and Natural Resource Recreation focuses on environmental education, outdoor recreation, parks planning and management and conservation of parks and other natural resource areas.